Healthy Homes Assessment Belmont

 Home Assessments Belmont for Rental Properties

-There are a variety of things to check during the house inspection to determine whether your rental property is in compliance with the minimum requirements of the Healthy Homes Standard.
-A few examples are:
+There are a variety of things to be able to examine during the house inspection to determine whether your rental property meets the requirements of the Healthy Homes Standards.
+There are a few examples:

 • Is the space under the floor covered in insulation and is there a ground moisture barrier present?

-The repercussions of not having the Healthy Home in accordance with regulations under the Residential Tenancies Act and consequently falling on the wrong side of a tenant solutions ruling can have a significant impact for property owners and landlords.
-For expert advice get in touch today and book your rental properties house assessment.
+The repercussions of not having an Healthy Home with regard to the Residential Tenancies Act and consequently getting on the wrong side of a ruling on tenancy solutions ruling can be extremely costly for property owners and landlords.
+For specialist advice get in touch today and book your rental properties house assessment.

 home assessments for rental properties